fiftyonemoon/Rapid/README.md

  A library that automatically resize your XML layout with device width and height.
  No matter your device orientation is protrait or landscape.

+## Important
+- Create your design with default 1080x1920 screen size.
+- For better experience hide navigation and status/notification bar.

 ## SDK Information
 minSDKVersion: 16 & maxSDKVersion: 30